Who is to Blame? Taiwo Oyedele and Tax Law Discrepancies Explained

 Over the past few days, conversations around Nigeria’s newly published tax law have taken an interesting turn.
 Reports suggest that the House of Representatives is reviewing disparities in the document; Discrepancies significant enough to warrant public concern.

 He pointed out something many people would rather ignore.
-Just because key stakeholders: the President, the Speaker, the Senate President, and others, were present during the formulation and passage of the law does not mean anyone sat down and read all 400 pages line by line, word by word, validating every version.
+Just because key stakeholders were present during the formulation and passage of the document does not mean anyone sat down and read all 400 pages line by line.
+When looking at Taiwo Oyedele and tax law reform processes, it is clear that validating every version manually is nearly impossible.

 This statement makes people uncomfortable.
 But discomfort doesn’t make it untrue.